 It would take 96,075 bales of hay to fill the building from top to bottom.
 That is $672,525 worth of hay!

 In 2019, the attendance was a record-breaking 1,170,375.
 The second highest Fair attendance on record was in 2018 with 1,130,260 Fairgoers.

 What was the hottest temperature recorded at the Fair?

 On August 16, 1983, it was 108 degrees and it just happened to be Older Iowans' Day.

 What nationally known media outlets have covered the Fair?

-USA Today, The National Geographic Traveler, CNN, Redbook Magazine, Time, ESPN, Newsweek, The Wall Street Journal, Gourmet, Chicago Tribune, People, Midwest Living, HBO, Better Homes and Gardens, Los Angeles Times, all major networks and countless international media outlets.
+USA Today, The National Geographic Traveler, CNN, Travel Channel, Redbook Magazine, Time, ESPN, Newsweek, The Today Show, The Wall Street Journal, Gourmet, Chicago Tribune, People, Midwest Living, HBO, Better Homes and Gardens, Los Angeles Times, all major networks and countless international media outlets.